El Observador (Venezuelan TV program)

-El Observador (The Observer) was the Spanish language newscast of Radio Caracas Televisión (RCTV).
+El Observador (The Observer) is the Spanish language newscast of Radio Caracas Televisión (RCTV).
 It was one of the first television news programs in Venezuela.

 History

 El Observador is one of the first television news programs in Venezuela.
 It has aired almost continuously since November 1953 and was originally known as El Observador Creole.
 Its final broadcast was April 24, 2012.

 El Observador Creole

 El Observador Crole's first broadcast on November 16, 1953 with anchor Francisco Amado Pernía.

 Presented by the Creole Petroleum Corporation (a subsidiary of Standard Oil of New Jersey), El Observador Creole was Venezuela's first regular news program.
 The face and voice of Francisco Amado Pernía animated the newscasts from Monday to Saturday and Sunday the newscast corresponded to Cristóbal Rodríquez Pantoja.
 Seeing that the majority of the personnel that created RCTV originally came from Radio Caracas (later known as Radio Caracas Radio to differentiate it from Radio Caracas Televisión), it was clear that radio personalities such as Amable Espina, Carlos Quintana Negrón, Marco Antonio de Lacavalerie, and Pedro José Fajardo participated in the contest run by The Creole Oil Company to select their pair of hosts for their news program.

 According to some sources, El Observador Creole first went on the air on 16 November 1953, one day after the inauguration of Radio Caracas Televisión, but José Luis Sarzalejo, manager of the telefilm department of the network at the time, claimed that the first newscast aired on 15 November at 8:00 pm.

 Every day, 300 national and international news stories were processed as so were a significant number of photographs and material in 35mm.
 This consumed an average of 240 feet of film (which was about seven minutes in playtime).
 The first technical team of the program were Juan Zabala (first technical director), Mario Corro (operator of the video control), Alejandro Wessolowski (coordinator), Alcides Longa (cinematographic editor), Ramiro Vegas (cinematographic coordinator), and Antonio Di Mola (studio photographer).

 In 1971, RCTV decided to eliminate sole sponsors.
 The Creole Petroleum Corporation moved to Cadena de Venezolana de Televisión (CVTV) on 3 January 1972, and remained there for the rest of the time that the company remained in Venezuela, which was a little less than two years, until nationalization of oil industry.